Texas Ranger Hall of Fame and Museum: 1-35 and University Parks Drive | PO Box 2570, Waco, TX 76702-2570 | (254) 750-8631

 Laws and Regulations Pertaining to the Organization of the Texas Rangers

-F. Austin recorded the founding of the Texas Rangers
+F. Austin established what has become the traditional founding year of the Texas Rangers

 in a call-to-arms written in 1823.
 It was inscribed on the back of a